mikpe/erlscheme/README.md

     ErlScheme exceptions have termination semantics, not resumption semantics as specified by R7RS.

+- Erlang-like case expressions and pattern matching:

+        (case Expr
+          ('x 'got_an_x) ; quote symbols to treat them as literals (y (when Guard) Body..) ; unquoted symbols are variables (_ Default))

+    Patterns are datums where symbols denote variables if unquoted, and literals when quoted.
+References to bound variables are equality constraints, as in Erlang.

+    Scheme's original (case ...) expressions are not supported.
+They can be supported via a macro if so desired.
+(This author finds them pointless.)

 - Erlang processes and message passing.

 Some Scheme feature are not supported: